North Korea warns "mentally deranged" Trump that rockets will inevitably visit the US mainland (FULL VIDEO)

 Ri Yong Ho went on to say that in eight months in power, Donald Trump has turned the White House into a “noisy marketing place full of crackling sounds of abacus beads” and that he wants to turn the UN in to a “gangsters’ nest” where “money is respected and bloodshed is the order of the day”.

-Ri Young Ho then offered a list of insults to Trump that originated from the American people.
+Ri Yong Ho then offered a list of insults to Trump that originated from the American people.
 This included

 –“Commander in grief”